Divakar Sharma

-Divakar Sharma (born 5 April 1933) is an Indian scholar of Sanskrit, Hindi and Rajasthani languages.
+Divakar Sharma (born 5 April 1933) was an Indian scholar of Sanskrit, Hindi and Rajasthani languages.

 Biography

 Born in Churu, India, Sharma received his Master of Arts (M.A.) from Kota and a Doctor of Philosophy (Ph.D.) degree from the University of Rajasthan, Jaipur.
 Divakar Sharma received his tutelage in history and culture from his father, the Sanskrit scholar Vidyavachaspati Vidyadhar Shastri and his father's younger brother, Professor Dasharatha Sharma.

 Divakar Sharma was appointed as lecturer in Sanskrit at the Dungar College, Bikaner and retired from that position in 1991.
 He then headed an institution for research and promotion of Sanskrit, Hindi and Rajasthani literature, the Hindi Vishwa Bharati Anusandhan Parishad, Bikaner.
 Additionally he was the editor of the institution's principal research publication Vishwambhara.